- Safety and Health Information Bulletins

 - Charging a device or battery without following manufacturer’s instructions may cause damage to rechargeable lithium-ion batteries.
 For example, some manufacturer-authorized chargers will cycle the power to the battery on and off before it is fully charged to avoid overcharging.
 Since ultra-fast chargers may not cycle power, do not use them unless the manufacturer’s instructions include them as an option.

-Both defects in, and damage to, lithium batteries can lead to battery failure.
-Heat released during cell failure can damage nearby cells, releasing more heat in a chain reaction (i.e., thermal runaway).
-The high energy density in lithium batteries makes them more susceptible to hazardous thermal runaway.
-Depending on the battery chemistry, size, design, component types, and amount of energy stored in the lithium cell, lithium cell failures can result in chemical reactions and/or combustion reactions, which can also result in heat releases and/or over-pressurization.
+Heat released during cell failure can damage nearby cells, releasing more heat in a chain reaction known as a thermal runaway.
+The high energy density in lithium batteries makes them more susceptible to these reactions.
+Depending on the battery chemistry, size, design, component types, and amount of energy stored in the lithium cell, lithium cell failures can result in chemical and/or combustion reactions, which can also result in heat releases and/or over-pressurization.

 - In chemical reactions, by-products from the electrolyte solution and electrodes can increase the pressure in the cell to the point where the cell walls expand and by-products leak out.
 Chemical by-products usually include carbon monoxide, carbon dioxide, hydrogen, and hydrocarbons.
 In many cases, the by-products are also combustible and could ignite.